maandree/redshift/README.md

 The program will not crash if it fails to get the user's entry in the passwd file.
 It also adds support for homeless users.

-### Customisable elevations
-Add `elevation-day` and `elevation-night` to redshift.conf.
-This lets the user change the timespan of the transitional period during twilight.
-There is one limitation: `elevation-day` cannot be set to a lower value than `elevation-night` to make the display more red during the day than during the night.